redox-os/book/src/ch09-02-coding-and-building.md

 ## Visual Studio Code Configuration

-If the code you are working on includes directives like `#[cfg(target_os = "redox)]`, that code will be disabled by default.
+If the code that you are working on includes directives like `#[cfg(target_os = "redox)]`, that code will be disabled by default.
 To enable live syntax and compiler warnings for that code, add the following line to your VS Code config file (`.vscode/settings.json`):

 ```
 "rust-analyzer.cargo.target": "x86_64-unknown-redox"